This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Where to get the basil for your cuttings

-Wondering where to source basil stems to root?
 There are several sneaky places to find basil for cuttings.
-My main source, especially in fall, winter and early spring is the grocery store where there are usually at least five plants crammed together in a single pot.
-Those five plants can be clipped back by half with the tops rooted to make new basil plants and the bottoms pushing out fresh growth for future harvests.
+My main source in fall, winter and early spring is the grocery store where there are usually at least five plants crammed together in a single pot.
+Clip those plants back by half with the tops rooted to make new basil plants and the bottoms pushing out fresh growth for future harvests.
 Of course, you can also root basil from your own garden.
 Here are five places to source basil for cuttings:

 - Grocery store – Many grocery stores sell pots of fresh herbs year-round.
 If you look closely at the pots of basil, you’ll see that there is more than one plant in each container.
 In fact, there are usually five or six plants in each pot.
 I’ve tried to divide up these pots of tightly packed basil plants to transplant into my garden, but the rootball is such a tightly woven tangle I end up damaging or killing at least half the plants.
 Therefore, I prefer to take cuttings.

-- Garden center – You can buy basil seedlings at garden centers, but they often have large pots of basil too.
+- Garden center – You can buy basil seedlings at garden centers, but they often have large pots of more mature basil plants too.
 You can take these home for your deck or patio and trim them back to encourage fresh growth.
 Root the trimmings for new plants.

-- Your garden – I clip cuttings from my mid-summer garden basil to root for a late summer and autumn crop.
-As summer winds down, you can also root stems from basil plants to grow indoors on your windowsill or under grow-lights for a fall and winter crop.
+- Your garden – I clip cuttings from mid-summer basil to root for a late summer and autumn crop.

 - A friend’s garden – Got a gardening friend with a big pot or clump of basil?
 Ask for a few cuttings.

-- Farmer’s market – Many farmer’s market stalls sell bouquets of freshly cut basil.
-Take these home, give the ends of the stems a trim, and root.
+- Farmer’s market – Many farmer’s market stalls sell bouquets of just-cut basil.
+Take these home, give the ends of the stems a fresh trim, and root.

 How to root basil in water

-Fill small glasses or jars with filtered or spring water.
-You can use tap water, but if it’s chlorinated leave it out for 24 hours first so that the chlorine can evaporate.
-Once the water is ready, take the prepared cuttings and place them in the water.
-Double check to ensure no leaves are underwater.
+Fill small glasses or mason jars with filtered or spring water.
+If using tap water that is chlorinated, leave it out for 24 hours first so the chlorine can evaporate.
+Once the jars are filled, take the prepared cuttings and place them in the water, but double check to ensure no leaves are underwater.

 Place the glasses or small jars in a spot with bright, indirect light.
-Change the water every day or two to prevent bacteria or algae from growing.
-You’ll start to see little roots in about 10 to 14 days.
+Change the water every few days to prevent bacteria or algae from growing and you can expect to see little roots in about 10 to 14 days.
 I keep a spritzer filled with water nearby so that I can mist the cuttings daily.

-When the roots are an inch or two long you can remove the cuttings from the water and pot them up into a container filled with pre-moistened potting mix.
+When the roots are an inch or two long remove the cuttings from the water and pot them up into a container filled with pre-moistened potting mix.

 How to root basil in potting mix

-Basil cuttings can also be rooted in containers of potting mix.
-Before you begin, you’ll need to gather a few supplies:
+To root basil cuttings in potting mix you’ll need to gather a few supplies:

 - Potting mix, moistened